-In Key Stage 3 (Year 7-9) students have 3 hours of English lessons per week and home learning tasks are set on a weekly basis.
-Home learning tasks will include researching, redrafting, spelling and reading and writing tasks.
+In Years 7 and 9 students have 4 hours of English lessons per week.
+In Year 8 students have 3 hours of English lessons per week.
+Home learning tasks are set on a weekly basis and tasks include researching, redrafting, spelling and reading and writing tasks

 Assessments are completed every half term to track and monitor the progress of students, alongside regular feedback in their exercise books.
 Feedback is provided to enable students to progress, ensuring that students understand what they have done well and what they need to do to progress further.

 Students in Key Stage 4 (Years 10 and 11) are working towards two GCSE qualifications, one in English Language and the other in English Literature.
 They follow the WJEC/ Eduqas curriculum for both qualifications.
 They will be awarded separate grades for these following their exams in Year 11.
 Students have 4 lessons per week and home learning tasks are set on a weekly basis.
 Assessments to track progress are set regularly throughout each half term and students receive regular feedback to aid progression.

 Throughout their time at Hawkley Hall, students are taught the following key skills:

 - Identify and interpret explicit and implicit information and ideas.
 Select and synthesise evidence from different texts

 - Explain, comment on analyse how writers use language and structure to achieve effects and influence readers, using relevant subject terminology to support their views